uvsmtid/common-salt-states/docs/todo/bootstrap.md

 *   TODO: Provide two more bootstrap modes:
     *   salt-master-only
     *   salt-minion-only
-    These two modes will simply install Salt on specified platform The platform will be given as `host_id` (which will require config file for this `host_id`) named after platform like `rhel5`, `rhel7`, etc.
+    These two modes will simply install Salt on specified platform.
+    The platform will be given as `host_id` (which will require config file for this `host_id`) named after platform like `rhel5`, `rhel7`, etc.
     Therefore, building of bootstrap package will require generating config